MarkChenYutian/C0VM-ts/README.md

 ### LoadDocumentPlugin

-Defined in `/gui/extensions/loader_ui.ts`, this extension will show up a prompt to guide user to import files into the C0VM code editor.
+Defined in `/gui/extensions/loader_ui.ts`, this extension will show up a prompt to guide user to import files into the C0VM code editor through standard file-selection panel.

+### onViewUpdate

+Defined in `/gui/extensions/on_view_update.ts`, this function will update the UI (enable/disable certain button) and update the `globalThis.EDITOR_CONTENT` global variable.

 ## Project Progress

 * Currently, the C0VM.ts has implemented all the features required for `C0` language.
-* We are working on type inference part of the C0VM.ts
+* We are working on testing and debugging the C0VM to current checkpoint and also enhancing the debug console and UX.
-    * Specifically, we are working on type inference of `struct` and `array`.
 * In the future, we will support the `C1` language standard.